Why Consolidating Your Unsecured Debt into your Mortgage or a Secured Line of Credit May Not Be a Good Idea

 What Rolling Unsecured Debt into a Mortgage or Secured Line of Credit May Do

-One important fact to consider is how rolling you debt into your mortgage could cause significant consequences going forward.
-By rolling your debts into your mortgage, you decrease the amount of equity you have in your home (since you’re increasing the amount you owe on your mortgage).
+Before you decide to combine your unsecured debt with a secured line or credit or your mortgage, it is important to consider the impact of such a decision.
+By rolling your debts into your mortgage, you automatically decrease the amount of equity you have in your home (since you are increasing the amount you owe on your mortgage).
 If you do this, you may still be able to afford the monthly payments, but if house prices were to fall, you could end up owing more money on your mortgage than your house is worth.
-That would make it nearly impossible to sell your home without losing a lot of money including mortgage prepayment penalties.
+This is called “being underwater.”
+That would make it impossible for you to sell your home without losing a lot of money including mortgage prepayment penalties.

+It is important to make financial decisions that are right for your unique circumstances.
 Every person’s situation is a bit different.
-In some cases, refinancing could be great.
-However, for others, refinancing could result in a situation where you’ll still have to file a consumer proposal while trying to pay off your outstanding mortgage debt.
-This scenario could be much more costly compared to doing a consumer proposal alone.
-In addition, if a person refinances and can’t afford the higher secured debt payments, they could lose their home and may have to file for bankruptcy as well.
+In some cases, refinancing could be the ideal path to take.
+However, for others, refinancing could result in a situation where you will still have to file a consumer proposal while trying to pay off your outstanding mortgage debt.
+This scenario could be much more costly compared to filing a consumer proposal alone.
+In addition, if a person refinances and discovers they cannot afford the higher secured debt payments, they could lose their home and may have to file for bankruptcy to protect themselves from their creditors.